bluss/bluss.github.io/_posts/2015-10-11-stuff-the-identity-function-does.markdown

 [gisterr]: https://play.rust-lang.org/?gist=613e13fd515bfca647ca&version=stable

-It turns out rust's mutable references do something interesting, and most of the time it's very useful: when they are passed, they reborrow the local variable rather than move it.
+It turns out Rust's mutable references do something interesting, and most of the time it's very useful: when they are passed, they reborrow the local variable rather than move it.
 The explicit equivalent of the reborrow would be `&mut *current`.